biju-j/testapi/README.md

     5. Run Tests as npm run apitests

-       Test should be run and there should be Passing and Failures(Red).
+       Tests should be run and Passing and Failing(Red) tests displayed.
-       FAILURES seen are expected due to few Negative tests and lack of Permissionf for the user.
+       FAILURES are expected due to few Negative tests and lack of Permissions for the user.